clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

 ### Report Bugs

-If you are reporting a bug, please open an issue and include:
+Bug reports are always appreciated.
+If you are reporting a bug, please use the "Bug report" issue template.

-* Your {{ cookiecutter.__package_slug }} version.
-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

 ### Propose Features

-If you are proposing a feature, open an issue and include:
+If you are proposing a feature, please use the "Feature request" issue template.

-* Description of the current behavior.
-* Explanation of the new behavior, in as much detail as possible.
-* Solution or next steps.

 ### Fix Bugs